Post job

 Monitored metal detectors and utilized metal detection wand to scan visitors and employees for weapons.

-"patrol," "public safety," and "emergency situations" aren't the only skills we found law enforcement officers list on their resumes.
-In fact, there's a whole list of law enforcement officer responsibilities that we found, including:
+"patrol," "public safety," and "emergency situations" are among the most common skills that law enforcement officers use at work.
+You can find even more law enforcement officer responsibilities below, including:

-• Leadership skills is also an important skill for law enforcement officers to have.
-This example of how law enforcement officers use this skill comes from a law enforcement officer resume, "police officers must be comfortable with being a highly visible member of their community, as the public looks to them for assistance in emergency situations."
-Read this excerpt from a resume to understand how vital it is to their everyday roles and responsibilities, "attended leadership training school, safety and risk management school, and the federal law enforcement training academy. "
+Leadership skills.
+This is an important skill for law enforcement officers to perform their duties.
+For an example of how law enforcement officer responsibilities depend on this skill, consider that "police officers must be comfortable with being a highly visible member of their community, as the public looks to them for help in emergencies."
+This excerpt from a resume also shows how vital it is to everyday roles and responsibilities of a law enforcement officer: "attended leadership training school, safety and risk management school, and the federal law enforcement training academy. ".

-• In order for certain law enforcement officer responsibilities to be completed, the job requires the skill "perceptiveness."
-According to a law enforcement officer resume, "officers, detectives, and fish and game wardens must be able to anticipate a person’s reactions and understand why people act a certain way."
-As an example, this snippet was taken directly from a resume about how this skill applies: "make frequent contact with the general public, other lawenforcement agencies, and community organizations requiring tact, perceptiveness and discretion. "
+Perceptiveness.
+For certain law enforcement officer responsibilities to be completed, the job requires competence in "perceptiveness."
+The day-to-day duties of a law enforcement officer rely on this skill, as "officers, detectives, and fish and game wardens must be able to anticipate people’s reactions and understand why they act a certain way."
+For example, this snippet was taken directly from a resume about how this skill applies to what law enforcement officers do: "make frequent contact with the general public, other lawenforcement agencies, and community organizations requiring tact, perceptiveness and discretion. "

-• Another common skill for a law enforcement officer to be able to utilize is "physical strength."
-Police officers must be strong enough to physically apprehend offenders.
-A law enforcement officer demonstrated the need for this skill by putting this on their resume: "selected for assignment at a classified under sea surveillance command ensuring the physical security and protection of our national security. "
+Physical strength.
+Another common skill required for law enforcement officer responsibilities is "physical strength."
+This skill comes up in the duties of law enforcement officers all the time, as "police officers must be strong enough to physically apprehend suspects and to assist people in precarious situations."
+An excerpt from a real law enforcement officer resume shows how this skill is central to what a law enforcement officer does: "selected for assignment at a classified under sea surveillance command ensuring the physical security and protection of our national security. "

-• Another skill commonly found on law enforcement officer resumes is "communication skills."
-This description of the skill was found on several law enforcement officer resumes: "police and detectives must be able to speak with people when gathering facts about a crime and to express details about a given incident in writing."
-Here's an example from a resume of how this skill could fit into the day-to-day law enforcement officer responsibilities: "participated in facilitating communication among united states law enforcement bodies, foreign government representatives and international enforcement officials. "
+Communication skills.
+Another skill commonly found on law enforcement officer job descriptions is "communication skills."
+It can come up quite often in law enforcement officer duties, since "police and detectives must be able to speak with people and to express details in writing about an incident."
+Here's an example from a resume of how this skill fits into day-to-day law enforcement officer responsibilities: "participated in facilitating communication among united states law enforcement bodies, foreign government representatives and international enforcement officials. "

 Law Enforcement Officer Resume